wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 - In the western part of area B8, the characters see a half dozen old trunks strewn about.
 Sheets, blankets, large wooden frames, and half-painted wooden props are scattered haphazardly around the tables where members of the Live-Action Roleplaying Guild were setting up for a show.
 Rampaging throughout the mess is a trunk that has been transformed into a mimic, which attacks the characters as soon as they enter the area.
 Because the mimic is only temporarily animated, it has the following changes to its stat block:
 	- It has 30 hit points.
 	- It has disadvantage on attack rolls.

+`encounter: 1: Mimic`

 - Once it's defeated, the mimic turns back into an ordinary trunk.
-- If all the characters fall unconscious during the fight, Professor Mavinda Sharpbeak arrives on the scene at the start of the next round and finishes off the mimic.
+- If all the characters fall unconscious during the fight, **Professor Mavinda Sharpbeak** arrives on the scene at the start of the next round and finishes off the mimic.
 If the characters defeat the mimic, Professor Sharpbeak arrives on the scene shortly after the group dispatches it.
 She carries a bag of potions of healing, which she administers to any injured or unconscious characters.
-- A guidance counselor at Strixhaven, Professor Sharpbeak was overseeing the orientation activities, but the mass of fleeing students prevented her from responding to the incident immediately.
+- A guidance counselor at Strixhaven, **Professor Sharpbeak** was overseeing the orientation activities, but the mass of fleeing students prevented her from responding to the incident immediately.
 When she has assisted any wounded characters, she introduces herself.
 >“Students, well done!”
 Professor Sharpbeak exclaims, ruffling her feathers with pride.
 "Such bravery in this incoming class!
 And what a bizarre occurrence.
 I can’t remember any of those old costume trunks ever bearing a hint of magic — let alone that manner of transmutation.
 I will be having a word with the equipment managers over at the Rose Stage.
 They’re supposed to keep this sort of thing from happening!”

 - If the characters chat with the professor, she reassures them that this was an unfortunate incident — but sadly, not an unheard-of one, since strange monsters often find their way onto campus.
 Still, it’s nothing to worry about.
 Before she goes, she reaches into her bag and gives each character 1 platinum piece, thanking them again for their help and welcoming them to campus.
 - Characters who examine the mimic and succeed on a DC 12 Wisdom (Perception) check notice that the defeated trunk’s wood and leather has been rubbed with a black, oily substance.
 If asked about this, Professor Sharpbeak says it’s likely just a leather conditioner.
 With no magic remaining in the eldritch balm to reveal the contamination, she has no explanation for why the trunk temporarily turned into a mimic and attacked.

 ##### Day 3: College and Advisor